Isha139/My-Daily-Code-Challenge/README.md

 # Q35.
 Given an integer array nums, move all 0's to the end of it while maintaining the relative order of the non-zero elements.
 # Day 8
 # Q36.
 Given an array arr[] sorted in ascending order of size N and an integer K. Check if K is present in the array or not.
+# Day 9
 # Q37.
-Given two sorted arrays of size n and m respectively, find their union.
-The Union of two arrays can be defined as the common and distinct elements in the two arrays.
-Return the elements in sorted order.
+Given two sorted arrays, arr1, and arr2 of size n and m.
+Find the union of two sorted arrays.